What Is Marketing

 9. Influencer Marketing

-While most strategies involve directly marketing to your targetaudience, the influencer marketing technique leverages the top influencers in the particular domain to market the product in exchange for monetary advantage.
-Marques Brownlee or popularly known as MKBHD on YouTube, is a well known tech influencer which every leading mobile phone brand wants to partner with today, for instance.
+While most strategies involve directly marketing to your target audience, the influencer marketing technique leverages the top influencers in the particular domain to market the product in exchange for monetary gains.
+Marques Brownlee or popularly known as MKBHD on YouTube, is a well known tech influencer whom every leading mobile phone brand wants to partner with today, for instance.

 10. Event Marketing

 Event marketing involves organizing an event to promote or introduce a brand’s product or service with a host, exhibitor and a participant.
 Some events may have sponsors whereas several businesses of the similar industry will be the participants.
 It can be a networking event, conference, award ceremony, fundraising event, product launch, sales dinner, recruitment event, virtual event, executive retreats and so on.
-It is also a very traditional form of marketing which is also transforming itself into virtual events today.
-SEMrush for instance hosted a global marketing day which is a very big event with lot of participation across the world but totally online.
+It is also a very traditional form of marketing which is getting transformed into virtual events.

 11. Experiential Marketing

 In the times when digital marketing is all we talk about; experiential marketing is a welcome change.
 In this type of marketing, you talk to your prospects in-person, interact with them, create an emotional connection that lasts longer and use the relationship for the long-term benefits.
 This marketing type is relevant for B2B businesses.